drfailov/DRM_Watch_v2/README.md

 ## Hardware > Assembly instruction
 General way to assemble watch:
+- Order PCB using `gerber` files, Get all [parts you needed](Photos/photo_2022-01-11_15-28-52.jpg), desolder modules;
+- At first, solder parts from Arduino and Lipo charger modules, Double-check all the connections, especially for shorts between chip pins, Let board cool down before testing;
+- Connect battery and check if no fire or heat from PCB, Connect charger and check current.
+Normal value is about 200mA (or about 1A if you did not replacd 1.2K resistance), Don't connect USB without battery - board will not work this way.
+- Connect board to USB.
+If modules works properly, PC will recognize CH340G as connected device;
+- If needed, install driver for CH340G: https://drive.google.com/file/d/1BqUo6f5WEd1vqdxt1UWzDh4OgjdQ7Mx1/view ;
+- If needed, install Arduino IDE: https://www.arduino.cc/en/software ;
+- Copy libraries to your Arduino IDE libraries folder;
+- Build project and try to flash firmware.
+Open

 - Assemble device
 - Connect it to PC and flash firmware
 - Select watchface